 Never apply any sunscreen on a fresh tattoo.
 Some of these products have ingredients that are not good for your fresh ink during healing.
 A list of nasty skincare ingredients will be for another blog.

-After your new tattoo has healed, make sure to keep it protected with sunscreen if going outside.
-Excessive direct sunlight accelerates skin aging, which causes tattoo fading.
+After your new tattoo has healed, make sure to keep it protected with quality sunscreen product if going outside.
+Excessive direct UVA/UVB sun exposure accelerates skin aging, which causes tattoo fading.

 Getting older is a fact of life.
 Skin is the largest organ in your body, which unfortunately shows the earliest signs of aging.
 Which results in your tattoos looking faded.